Una Lucy Silberrad: Silberrad and the Victorian and Edwardian periods

 This new middle class is represented by the novel's heroine, practical and resourceful Julia Polkington who fights through adverse situations and emerges victorious.
-It is her special kind of diligence and moral disposition that will determine the future society.
+It is her diligence and moral disposition that will determine the future society.
 Not only does Julia renew the aristocracy through her marriage to Rawson-Clew, but she also negotiates gender relations.
 Before agreeing to the marriage, the young woman sets conditions for it which Rawson-Clew obviously accepts.
 To ensure its continuing existence, the aristocracy has to move towards the middle class.
 Only by combining the strengths of both classes, social stability can be maintained.

 Apart from depicting shifts in the English class structure, the relationship between Julia and Rawson-Clew is also exemplary of a new orientation with respect to gender questions.
 Marriages in which freedom, equality, and mutual respect are dominant are portrayed as the future.
 Silberrad perceives social changes in Edwardian society but does not treat them harshly.
 She rather focuses on the gradual and almost imperceptible changes that shape future society.
 The only Victorian 'institution' she mercilessly exposes in The Good Comrade is the family.
 Its slow decline is visible in the Polkingtons, individuals who express selfish desires aimed at a good appearance rather than upholding moral values.
 The only exception again is Julia, the 'middle' daughter who takes charge of her own life.
 And again it could be said that she finally sets up a new family on her own terms with Rawson-Clew.
 The treatment of class as well as gender questions shows Una Silberrad's penchant for advocating gradual change and middle courses.